-In recognition of his experience, in 2017 Frank was elected a Fellow of the American College of Coverage and Extracontractual Counsel, a nationwide, invitation-only organization of preeminent insurance coverage counsel that includes both policyholder and insurer lawyers.
+In recognition of his experience, in 2017 Frank was elected a Fellow of the American College of Coverage Counsel, a nationwide, invitation-only organization of preeminent insurance coverage counsel that includes both policyholder and insurer lawyers.
 Frank’s fellowship reflects his 26-year commitment to excellence in the field of insurance recovery.
 This includes vigorous and creative representation of insureds, promoting civility within the insurance coverage bar, and regularly writing and speaking on insurance topics.
 Frank’s writing includes serving as General Editor and chapter co-author of the LexisNexis publication Practice Guide: Washington Insurance Litigation, a practical, step-by-step book addressing all phases of insurance litigation in Washington.

 Frank also maintains an active non-insurance commercial litigation practice, including corporate governance and general contract disputes.
 He often serves as personal counsel to insureds being defended against lawsuits that pose risk of uninsured liability.

 After graduating from law school, Frank served as law clerk to the Hon.
 H. Emory Widener, Jr., of the U.S. Court of Appeals for the Fourth Circuit.
 Before relocating to Seattle to found GTTC in 1996, he was an associate with the nationally renowned insurance coverage practice of Covington & Burling in Washington, D.C.
 He became a name partner at GTTC in 2007.